rene-schoene/racr-mquat/doc/presentation.md

 	- RAG is a combination of structural and variant model, avoiding duplicate information
 	- Analyses run on ASG now run inherently **incremental** and are defined **declarative**

-## Current state, compared to existing work

-- Not quite there yet:

-\centerline{\includegraphics[width=\linewidth]{../gen.pdf}}

-\oppcomment{%
+## Test setup

+\centerline{\includegraphics[width=\linewidth]{images/gen_sol_arch.pdf}}

+\(a) Initial creation, (b) HW changes

+## Measurements

-- Generation with <br/>%
+- Setup
-	- Left = Java <br/>%
-	- Middle = Racket <br/>%
-	- Right = Larceny <br/>%
-- 8 seconds maximum <br/>%
-- steps during synthetic scenario, increasing amount of changes }

-## Measurement on solving times

-- Measurement on solving times
-	- Context: System Generator to generate ILP for increasing size of systems
+	- System Generator to generate ILP for increasing size of systems
-	- 23 different sizes of systems, 40sec timeout
+	- 23 different sizes of systems
-	- Format of ILP adopted for glpk via own Python script
+	- ILP-Solving with 40sec timeout
+	- Two new aspects
+		- technology used: Java vs. RACR
+		- ILP format: old vs. enhanced
-- Result for Java-based solution
+- ILP-Solving using existing Java-based ILP format
 	- Timeouts: glpk 10/23, lpsolve 8/23
-- Result for RACR-based solution (enhanced ILP)
+- ILP-Solving using RACR-based enhanced ILP format
 	- All but one systems solved within 5sec (outlier 12sec)

 \oppcomment{%